daniyel/ts-unzip-stream/README.md

 Streaming cross-platform unzip tool written in node.js.

 This package is based on [unzip-stream](https://github.com/mhr3/unzip-stream).
-Some of PRs opened in the original repo have been merge into this one.
-Also proejct was updated and converted to TypeScript.
+Some of PRs opened in the original repo have been merged into this one.
+Also project was updated and converted to TypeScript.

 Any contributions are welcomed.